apatry/ruta-with-maven/README.md

 * October 2, 2013

 You can run the extractor with the command `mvn compile exec:java`.
-You will be asked to type some text from which to extract dates.
-Here is an example session:
+The output will look like:

 	mvn compile exec:java
 	[INFO] Scanning for projects...